© 2001-2008 Bob Hackett & Sander Kingsepp

 [1] This was CONKLIN’s second submarine kill.
 The first (I-37, another kaiten carrier) was shared with USS MCCOY REYNOLDS (DE-440).

-[3] The Kongo group's Action Report credits I-48's kaiten with four ships, including a cruiser and an oiler.
+[3] The Kongo group's Action Report credits I-48's kaiten pilots with the sinking of four ships, including a cruiser and an oiler.
 None of the claims is substantiated, since no launches were made.

 – Bob Hackett and Sander Kingsepp.